 "Strong GDL programs can reduce the likelihood of a traffic crash for young drivers."

-Source: National Evaluation of Graduated Driver Licensing Programs, NHTSA, June 2006
+Source: National Evaluation of Graduated Driver Licensing Programs (PDF, 1.72MB), NHTSA, June 2006

 Teenage drivers are twice as likely as adult drivers to be in a fatal crash.
-Despite a 49-percent decline in driver fatalities of 15- to 20-year-olds between 2003 and 2012, young drivers – particularly 16- to 17-year-olds – are significantly over-represented in fatal crashes.
+Despite a 53-percent decline in driver fatalities of 15- to 19-year-olds between 2005 and 2014, young drivers are significantly over-represented in fatal crashes.